3 in 4 calls to Sats helpline were unanswered

 The STA said that it has been carrying out work to develop a more digital version of the Reception baseline test (RBA), which includes trialling questions in 165 schools and testing functionality.

 The RBA is a statutory test administered by schools to Reception pupils in their first six weeks of school.
-The National Foundation for Educational Research (NFER) is responsible for delivering these tests.
+The National Foundation for Educational Research (NFER) is responsible for delivering the current form of RBA, but is not involved with creating the digital RBA.

 The testing agency previously said that the RBA would be carried out digitally from September 2024, but earlier this year confirmed that it has been delayed until September 2025.